Shopify

 Any change in currency context also invalidates the data.

-Lastly you should include the template.js in the design template used.
 The function grabs the data when available and places it in specific child elements within each product tile.

-Things to Note: If you need to use fields which are different from the price and list_price, you would add them in collection.json.liquid and then edit the template.html and template.js to also consume those fields.
+Things to Note: If you need to use fields which are different from price and list_price, you would add them in collection.json.liquid and then edit the template.html and template.js to also consume those fields.
 You should never need to edit the Class described in step 3.

-In the Clerk.io dashboards, your performance will always be reported in one currency.
 For example, if you use both GBP and DKK in your webstore, your dashboards will report performance all in GBP or all in DKK.
-This is why translating to one currency is important– after all, you wouldn’t want a 600 GBP purchase read by Clerk.io as 600 DKK!

 Head to Settings > Checkout > Additional Scripts in the Shopify backend, and change the Sales Tracking code from this: